Ipstenu/varnish-http-purge/plugin/readme.txt

 = 3.8 =
 * Add varnish_http_purge_events filter to allow people to add their own events for purging. (props @norcross)
+* Add a method to grab the response from purge request and pass to the 'after_purge_url' action for debugging. (props @shaula)
 * Added wp-cli command: wp varnish purge (to purge varnish)
 * Adding some docblocks